ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## Logic gates

+Logic gates are a group of blocks that take a set of boolean inputs, and create a boolean output based on their values.

 - Keybinds: green ($1$) and red ($-1$), they act as the same input (an and gate with a green and a red keybind will send an output even when just pressing one of the 2 keybinds), but act as a different input for each seat (an and gate with a keybind will require someone in each seat that has control over it pressing the keybind to send an output)
   - Toggle: toggles **inputs**, when an input reaches a gate it will toggle on the color toggled (if there is, it's of the same color as the input and it's off), toggle it off (if there is, it's of the same color as the input and it's on, it will be toggled off after this pulse stops reaching the gate) or toggle the other color off and check again the other 2 rules (if it's not of the same color as the input and the other color it's toggled on)
     - If you want to toggle the output instead of the inputs, make the signal go through another gate with the toggle after the gate in which you want to toggle the output